replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/03-troubleshoot-1/assignment.md

 They've raised a rather vague issue to your support team suggesting that the application "doesn't work" after one of their admins was playing with the setup.

-We'll start by exploring how to solve an application problem in *[[ Instruqt-Var key="APP_SLUG" hostname="cloud-client" ]]/[[ Instruqt-Var key="CHANNEL" hostname="cloud-client" ]]*.

-you should now have `kubectl` access to your cluster in the Workstation tab
+You should now have `kubectl` access to your cluster in the Workstation tab

 💡 Hints
 =================
 - How are applications deployed in kubernetes?

-- What controlls a pod's lifecycle?
+- What controls a pod's lifecycle?

 💡 More Hints
 =================